b08x/b08x.github.io/_notes/LLM/Prompt Engineering/Reasoning Scratchpad.md

 ## Prompt Structure

-- **Clear Role Definition:** The prompt explicitly defines the desired role (Linux Systems Engineer with Sound Engineering expertise), providing a structured framework for response generation.
+- **Clear Role Definition:** The prompt defines the desired role (Linux Systems Engineer with Sound Engineering expertise), providing a structured framework for response generation.

-- **Task Specification:** The task is clearly stated as a scenario that will involve troubleshooting a given query, guiding the model towards a specific problem-solving approach.
+- **Task Specification:** The task is framed as a scenario that will involve troubleshooting a given query, guiding the model towards a specific problem-solving approach.

-- **Control Commands:** The prompt introduces "PullNotice" and "Scratchpad" commands, acting as structural elements to regulate information flow and reasoning processes.
+- **Control Commands:** The prompt includes "PullNotice" and "Scratchpad" commands, acting as structural elements to regulate information flow and reasoning processes.

-### Natural Language Processing Theory:

 - **Contextual Understanding:** The prompt relies on the model's ability to comprehend domain-specific language (Linux systems, sound engineering) and user intent within troubleshooting scenarios.

 - **Knowledge Integration:** The model must effectively synthesize knowledge from various domains (systems engineering, audio production, troubleshooting principles) to generate successful responses.

 - **Reasoning and Problem-Solving:** The "Scratchpad" command emphasizes the need for the model to demonstrate its reasoning process and problem-solving logic.

 For enhanced contextual understanding, a few shot prompt template could be applied to provide examples of idealized troubleshooting outcomes.

 Gathering examples using this method into a dataset could be used to fine-tuned an existing model, which theoretically would eliminate the need for a more intricate RAG solution.

 # Initial Test with Google Gemini Pro
 The intent was to begin a conversation where I would provide details to a troubleshooting scenario, but Gemini decided to simulate a user interaction which proved interesting enough to investigate as a possible method to use for this particular use-case